VladPVS/FastSearchLibrary/README.md

             searcher.FilesFound += (sender, arg) => // subscribe on FilesFound event
             {
-                lock (locker) // using a lock is obligatorily {
+                lock (locker) // using a lock is obligatory {
                     arg.Files.ForEach((f) =>
                     {